 As you head west along the Jurassic Coast the limestone disappears to be replaced by sandstone.
 At West Bay, instead of towering white cliffs, rippling waves of honey-coloured rock rise above golden shingle beaches.
 It’s a magical sight.
 Plan your trip to arrive in the early morning or late afternoon light when the mist of the crashing waves creates an enchanting sight.

-All the information about exploring West Bay is in our Dorset coastal walks article.
+All the information about exploring West Bay is in our Dorset coastal walks guide.

 8 – CHARMOUTH BEACH

-The heritage centre runs regular 2-hour fossil hunting walks.
-The first 25 minutes explains how fossils are formed in their fascinating fossil-packed museum.
-The rest of the tour is out on the beach with a guide to find some.
-Kids will love it.
+Fossil Hunting Walks — The Heritage Centre runs regular 2-hour fossil hunting walks.
+The first 25 minutes explains how fossils are formed, the rest of the tour is out on the beach searching for them.

 9 – LYME REGIS

-Head into the Ammonite shop to choose from a massive range of Dorset beers or west coast gins.
+Ammonite Fine Foods has an excellent range of local foods, beers, and gins.
 The Lyme Regis Brewery has a taproom selling its craft blends, perched above a babbling brook.
-For a decent coffee head to Amid Giants and Idols – one of the many independent roasters on the Jurassic Coast.
+For a decent coffee head to Amid Giants & Idols – one of the many independent roasters on the Jurassic Coast.

-It’s also a great place to base yourself for exploring this part of the coast.
-Our pick of accommodation in town is the newly renovated Pilot Boat Inn.
+Lyme Regis is a great base to explore the coast.
+Our pick of accommodation in town is the newly renovated Pilot Boat.
 It’s right in the centre with just a few beautifully decorated rooms.

 10 – GOLDEN CAP